jenkinsci/workflow-cps-plugin/doc/step-in-groovy.md

 The `call` method on `GroovyStepExecution` subtype defines the actual logic of step.
 If the logic is complex, other methods can be defined on this class and all those methods can invoke other steps just like the `call` method can.
+The return value from the `call` method, if any, will be the return value from the step invocation.

 `GroovyStepExecution` can access parameters given to `GroovyStep` via the `getStep()` method.
 Note that the actual `GroovyStep` instance is not stored, but rather its invocation form.